 - C. Bond and bond anticipation note premiums, discounts and issuance costs are capitalized and amortized over the lives of the related debt using the interest method in the government-wide financial statements.
 The governmental fund financial statements recognize the premiums and discounts, as well as debt issuance costs, during the current period.
 The face amount of debt issued and premium received are reported as other financing sources, while discounts on debt issuances are reported as other financing uses.
 Issuance costs, whether or not withheld from the actual debt proceeds received, are reported as debt service expenditures. - D. Deferred bond refunding costs represent the accounting loss incurred in advance refunding of outstanding bonds.
 The deferred bond refunding costs are amortized over the shorter of the remaining life of the old debt or the life of the new debt.
-In the debt service funds, costs of the bond refundings are reported as expenditures when incurred. - E. Interest expense is recognized on the accrual basis in the government-wide financial statements.
-Interest expenditures are recognized when bond interest is due in the governmental fund financial statements. - F. The Authority receives City personal income taxes, imposed pursuant to State law and collected on behalf of the Authority by the State, to service its future tax secured debt and pay a portion of its administrative expenses.
+In the debt service funds, costs of the bond refunding are reported as expenditures when incurred. - E. Interest expense is recognized on the accrual basis in the government-wide financial statements.
+Interest expenditures are recognized when bond interest is due in the governmental fund financial statements. - F. The Authority receives The City personal income taxes, imposed pursuant to State law and collected on behalf of the Authority by the State, to service its future tax secured debt and pay a portion of its administrative expenses.
 Funds for FTS Bonds debt service are required to be set aside prior to the due date of the principal and interest.
 Personal income taxes in excess of amounts needed to pay debt service and administrative expenses of the Authority are available to be remitted to The City.
-During fiscal years 2011 and 2010, unrestricted grants were received from the City, as described in Note 6.
+During fiscal years 2012 and 2011, unrestricted grants were received from The City, as described in Note 6. - G. The Authority receives building aid payments by the State, subject to State annual appropriation, pursuant to the assignment by The City of the building aid payments to the Authority to service its building aid revenue bonds and pay a portion of its administrative expenses.
+Due to The City's continuing involvement necessary for the collection of the building aid, this assignment is considered a collateralized borrowing between The City and the Authority.
+The Authority reports, on its statement of net assets, an asset (Due from New York City future State building aid) representing the cumulative amount it has distributed to The City for the educational facilities capital plan, net of the cumulative amount of building aid it has retained.
+On the fund financial statements, the distributions to The City for its educational facilities capital program are reported as another financing use of funds.
+Building aid retained by the Authority is treated as an other financing source as the amount retained is accounted for as a repayment of the amounts loaned to The City.
+During the years ended June 30, 2012 and 2011, the Authority retained \$208.70 million and \$416.35 million, respectively of State building aid to be used for BARBs debt service and its administrative expenses.